RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 evaluate_spline(control_points, knots, u_values)
 ```

-{% image "uniform_knot_bspline.png", "(top) Basis functions produced from a uniform knot vector.
-Note that they are all just shifted copies of each other, and have the same local form as Fig X. (bottom) The resultant B-spline fit.", true %}
+{% image "uniform_knot_bspline.png", "Fig 7: (top) Basis functions produced from a uniform knot vector.
+Note that they are all just shifted copies of each other, and have the same local form as Fig 6. (bottom) The resultant B-spline fit.", true %}

 ### Open uniform B-splines